-95. Eligibility requirements for free balloon pilot licence.
+96. Eligibility requirements for free balloon pilot licence

-- (1) The applicant shall be not less than 16 years of age. - (2) The applicant shall hold a current Class 2 Medical Assessment.
+- (1) The applicant shall be not less than sixteen years of age. - (2) The applicant shall hold a current Class 2 Medical Assessment.

-96. Aeronautical knowledge and skills requirements for free balloon pilot licence.
+97. Aeronautical knowledge and skills requirements for free balloon pilot licence

-(1) The applicant for free balloon pilot licence shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a free balloon pilot licence as follows-
+- (1) The applicant for free balloon pilot licence shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a free balloon pilot licence as follows- - (a) air law including- - (i) rules and regulations relevant to the holder of a free balloon pilot licence; - (ii) rules of the air; - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of free balloon systems and instruments; - (ii) operating limitations of free balloons;

-- (a) air law including- - (i) rules and regulations relevant to the holder of a free balloon pilot licence; - (ii) rules of the air; - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of free balloon systems and instruments; - (ii) operating limitations of free balloons; - (iii) relevant operational information from the flight manual or other appropriate document; - (iv)physical properties and practical application of gases used in free balloons: - (c) flight performance, planning and loading including- - (i) effects of loading on flight characteristics and mass calculations; - (ii) use and practical application of launching, landing and other performance data, including the effect of temperature; - (iii) pre-flight and en-route flight planning appropriate to operations under VFR, appropriate air traffic services procedures and altimeter setting procedures; - (iv) operations in areas of high-density traffic; - (d) human performance relevant to the free balloon pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and dead-reckoning techniques; - (ii) use of aeronautical charts; - (g) operational procedures including- - (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (ii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; - (h) principles of flight relating to free balloons. - (2) Where the privileges of the licence are to be exercised at night, the applicant shall gain, under appropriate supervision, operational experience in free balloons in night flying specified in regulation 126.
+- (iii) relevant operational information from the flight manual or other appropriate document; - (iv) physical properties and practical application of gases used in free balloons; - (c) flight performance, planning and loading including- - (i) effects of loading on flight characteristics and mass calculations; - (ii) use and practical application of launching, landing and other performance data, including the effect of temperature; - (iii) pre-flight and en-route flight planning appropriate to operations under VFR, appropriate air traffic services procedures and altimeter setting procedures; - (iv) operations in areas of high-density traffic; - (d) human performance relevant to the free balloon pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and dead-reckoning techniques; - (ii) use of aeronautical charts; - (g) operational procedures including- - (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations;

-(3) Where passengers are carried for remuneration or hire, the licence holder shall complete not less than 35 hours of flight time including 20 hours as a pilot of a free balloon.
+- (ii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; - (h) principles of flight relating to free balloons. - (2) Where the privileges of the licence are to be exercised at night, the applicant shall gain, under appropriate supervision, operational experience in free balloons in night flying specified in regulation 126. - (3) The applicant shall demonstrate a level of knowledge appropriate to the privileges to be granted to the holder of a free balloon pilot licence, in communication procedures and phraseology as appropriate to VFR operations and on action to be taken in case of communication failure. - (4) Where passengers are carried for remuneration or hire, the licence holder shall complete not less than 35 hours of flight time including 20 hours as a pilot of a free balloon.

-97. Experience required for free balloon pilot licence.
+98. Experience required for free balloon pilot licence